-All international Study Abroad and Exchange (Erasmus+) students are guaranteed a room in University Halls of Residence for the academic year 2020/21.
+All International Study Abroad and Exchange students are guaranteed a room in University Halls of Residence for the academic year 2022/23 and 2023/24.

-Ranked top 5 in the UK for Student Accommodation - WhatUni Awards 2019.
-We offer our Study Abroad, International Exchange, and Erasmus+ students a room of their choice in modern University Halls of Residence located in one of our two student villages.
+Ranked No. 3 in the UK for Student Accommodation - WhatUni Awards 2022.
+We offer our Study Abroad and International Exchange students a room of their choice in modern University Halls of Residence located in one of our two student villages.

-All rooms are for single occupancy and have ensuite shower rooms.
+All rooms are for single occupancy only and have en-suite shower rooms.
 All are offered on a self-catered basis with access to a kitchen and dining area.
-A small number of studios (rooms with ensuite shower room and a kitchen area) and standard rooms (shared bathroom facilities) are also available on request.
+A small number of studios (rooms with en-suite shower room and a kitchen area) and standard rooms (shared bathroom facilities) are also available on request.

-All bills are included within your Hall fees including water, electricity, heating, insurance, wifi, university gym membership and Campus Life membership.
+All bills are included within your Hall fees including water, electricity, heating, insurance, wi-fi, Brailsford gym membership and Campus Life membership.

 Although bedding, towels and cooking utensils are not provided, these items can be ordered in advance and delivered to your room ready for your arrival.

-Both student villages have 24 hour security and a residential support team who are responsible for your support and for welfare matters within Halls.
+Both student villages have 24 hour security and a residential support team who are responsible for your welfare and for disciplinary matters within Halls.

 Students with additional needs